ManCla/testing-abstractions/README.md

 ## Compile the code

-In a terminal window navigate to the `crazyflie-firmware` repository and then to the directory containing the [application](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/userguides/app_layer/) that implement the autonomous flight performing the step sequence.
+In a terminal window navigate to the `crazyflie-firmware` repository and then to the directory containing the [application](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/userguides/app_layer/) that implements the autonomous flight performing the step sequence.
 Do so with the following:

 > cd examples/demos/app_steps/